Atrabilis/digital-garden/Go/clickhouse.md

-# Notes on Go integration for Clichouse
+# Notes on Go integration for Clickhouse

 ## Create and test connection
 ```go